tyoeer/Chaoshead/README.md

 If you have any questions, feel free to ask.

 ### Currently not supported

 - Void Update objects and properties
   - except (item) Beamers and input switches (except the "Players Required" property)
   - Unsupported properties will crash Chaoshead (because the .lhs is can't be loaded)
   - Unsupported objects will only crash when placed in a row or column, otherwise they will simply show up with only their internal ID.
-- Headers:
-  - No API support except for level size
-  - Headers saved are the ones that were read from the file

 ## Terminology